JosePedroDias/godot-game-of-goose/README.md

 ## TODO

-- make special cells do special things
-- prevent roll action from starting on an ongoing move
-- adapt nakama code from tic-tac-toe (library + login form)
-- connect godot client with the server game
+- fix GO cell bug?
+- make server decide and notify players on their piece colors
+- create UI overlay:
+	- roll die button
-- create UI overlay with roll button and a label to provide feedback to the player
+	- label to provide feedback to the players
+	- overlay with colored pieces and player names
 - add sound effects?